usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 Total time allocation: 5-10 min

-**Activity Instructions**:
+**Activity instructions**:
 - Purpose: Learners will be able to recognize where there could be misunderstandings between vendors and agencies and how to apply the shared responsibility model to prevent those misunderstandings.
-- Expected Outcomes: Learners will identify common misunderstandings in shared responsibility models and propose contract strategies to clarify roles and mitigate risk.
+- Expected outcomes: Learners will identify common misunderstandings in shared responsibility models and propose contract strategies to clarify roles and mitigate risk.
 - Materials needed:
     - None
 - Instructions for facilitator: